drgerg/Pi-based-weather-station/README.md

 This project is actively underway, and changes can occur at any time.
 My station is up and running.
 It works.
 No guarantees are made.
 None.

+I do not yet have a complete parts list for you.
+Nor do I have step-by-step instructions.
+I'm just a guy, not a foundation, who loves to make things that work.
+Then I like to share them with others who might benefit from a bit of data I happen to share.

 ### A bit of History

 After throwing away my second Acurite weather station in only two years I decided I would build my own.
 It may be cheaper to buy a more expensive commercial brand like Davis, but honestly, I'm sick of the throw-away culture when I can do something about it.